Get a free, no obligation personal loan quote with rates as low as 9.99%

 When you’re buying a home, having a title search conducted is a great way to find out if there are any liens on the title before you commit to buying the home.
 A title company will be able to conduct this search on your behalf.

-You can also check with the local Land Registry Office to verify whether or not a lien is on the title and what its status is.
+You can also check with the local Land Registry Office to verify whether a lien is on the title and what its status is.

 To find out if there is a lien on a car, you can check with the Ministry of Transportation simply by providing the VIN, make of the vehicle, and model year.
 If you own the car, you can get in touch with the dealer or lienholder to find out.